zeya2u9/COMEX/README.md

 ### Running the testbed
 #### Requirements:
-1. Rooted device
+- Rooted device

-2. Connect device to the host PC using ADB.
+- Connect device to the host PC using ADB.
 The DCoP module requires a host PC with connected devices for execution.

-3. Setting up a VM for each device
+- Setting up a VM for each device.
 Since, 'monkeyrunner' does not support parallelism.
 Thus, to run monkeyrunner on mulitple devices simultaneously which are connected to a single host machine, we create multiple VMS and assign each device to a specific VM.